zustack/iron-stream.backend/docs/users.md

 }
 ```

 ---

-## Login request
+## Login Request

+### Permissions
-`Permission`: Any user can access this resource.
-By default, the user with id 1 should be the super administrator.
-To achieve this, you can execute the following command:
+Any user can access this resource.
+By default, the user with ID `1` is designated as the super administrator.
+To set this up, execute the following SQL command:

 ```sql
 UPDATE users SET is_admin = true WHERE id = 1;
 ```

-Make the login request:
+### Making the Login Request
+To log in, send a POST request using the following `curl` command:

 ```bash
 curl -X POST "${API_URL}/users/login" \
      -H "Content-Type: application/json" \